FredHutch/tfcb_2022/lectures/lecture03/02-directories/README.md

 ### Paths

 It takes a little work to keep track of where you are in the shell.
-Try executing the command
+As we have seen so far, the

     pwd

-to show where you are.
+command shows you where you are.
 The `pwd` command is short for "print working directory."

 On my computer the `pwd` command outputs